February 2010 / December 2013

 - The army introduced unit coats of arms in 1965.

 - In the 1970s, the government granted self-government to the ten African 'homelands' within the Republic.
-All assumed official arms, the Transkei (1970) being the first.
+All assumed official arms.

 - Frederick Brownell was State Herald 1982-2002.
 Lt Gen Hein du Toit was Heraldry Council chairman 1984-95.